-Some even say, “You should be ashamed of yourself.”
+Some have even said, “You should be ashamed of yourself.”

 Or, how about this comment on one of my articles:

 “You certainly know nothing about cancer and should, therefore, shut up or learn.
 Greetings from a researcher working at the front.”

 These comments are reminiscent, although certainly not as drastic, of what I’ve learned about the witch-hunts across Europe and the Americas from the 14th through the 17th centuries.

 The witches were healers (mostly women) who were deeply connected to the earth and nature.

 Having a connection to the earth meant they were consorting with the devil.
 A doctrine called the Malleus Maleficarum (Hammer of Witches) written in 1487 was used to identify witches and how to dispose of them.